 An employer may also be prosecuted if they:

-Contemporary hands-free kits can come in slightly different but similar configurations.
-The majority are dependent on Bluetooth technology, a high-speed wireless data technology common to most phones, in-car stereos and headsets.
+hands-free kits can come in different configurations.
+The majority are dependent on Bluetooth technology, a high-speed wireless data technology familiar to most phones, in-car stereos and headsets.
 Common options are:

-Rather than investing in often-costly stereo upgrades or easy-to-lose headsets, you can always buy a full hands-free kit.
-These vary in implementation, and can either be simply plugged into the auxiliary ports on your car stereo or sometimes require proper installation via your car’s electronics.
-Some provide mounting points for phones, microphones, and steering-wheel mounted controls.
-Indeed, some examples skip the Bluetooth technology to simply hardwire your phone into your sound-system and the device’s own mini-computer.
+Rather than investing in often-costly stereo upgrades or easy-to-lose headsets, you can always buy a complete hands-free kit.
+These vary in implementation and can either be simply plugged into the auxiliary ports on your car stereo, or need to be installed professionally via your car’s electronics.
+Some provide mounting points for phones, microphones, and steering-wheel-mounted controls.
+Others skip the Bluetooth technology to simply hardwire your phone into your sound system and the device’s mini-computer.

-A number of these kits are complex and difficult to self-install.
+A number of these kits are complex and challenging to self-install.
 Others fill your car with a lot of extra clutter.
-There are, however, some kits on the market that play to the strengths of this approach – sound quality can be better and you don’t have to worry about constantly recharging batteries.
+There are, however, some kits on the market that play to the strengths of this approach – sound quality can be better, and you don’t have to worry about constantly recharging batteries.

-One popular place to mount all-in-one hands free kits is in your car’s sun-visor, which is in just the right place to pick up your voice, while giving you clear sound.
-Such devices are typically paired with your phone via Bluetooth, and are easy to mount in your car.
+One popular place to mount all-in-one hands-free kits is in your car’s sun-visor, which is in just the right place to pick up your voice while giving you a clear sound.
+Such devices are typically paired with your phone via Bluetooth and are easy to mount in your car.